Regenesis: Power of Gnosis

 When Summoned: Set 1 Regenesis Spell/Trap straight from your Deck.

-During the Battle Phase, it gains 2500 ATK and deals piercing damage when attacking Defence Position monsters.
+During the Battle Phase: it gains 2500 ATK and deals piercing damage when attacking Defence Position monsters.

-Regenesis Demiurge See
+Regenesis Overlord See

-DARK | Level 10 | Illusion/Effect
+DARK | Level 10 | Illusion | ATK 2500 / DEF 2500

-Cannot be Normal Summoned/Set: Must be Special Summoned from your GY by banishing 2 monsters with 2500 ATK/DEF from your GY.
+Cannot be Normal Summoned/Set.
+Must be Special Summoned from your GY by banishing 2 monsters with 2500 ATK/DEF from your GY.
+(You can only Special Summon it once per turn this way.)

-On Special Summon: Return cards from your opponent’s field and/or GY to their hand (up to the number of your banished 2500 ATK/DEF monsters)
+When Summoned: Return cards from your opponent’s field and/or GY to their hand (up to the number of your banished 2500 ATK/DEF monsters)

 Battle Phase Effect: All opponent’s monsters lose 2500 ATK during this phase only.